 The Fund maintains a high level of confidence in its strategy, which is designed to deliver investors low-volatility returns that are uncorrelated with broader market movements.
 By prioritizing deals with appealing spreads, regulatory obstacles that can be managed effectively, and shorter expected closing timelines, the Fund strives to provide investors with a favorable risk-reward profile.
+Our enthusiasm remains high as we look ahead to a vibrant landscape of soft catalyst opportunities in the fourth quarter of 2023.
+These opportunities will be propelled by ongoing divestitures, recapitalizations, activist campaigns, and various corporate arbitrage events.
+In line with our approach, the Fund will persist in its dynamic and agile positioning across corporate capital structures, striving to yield exceptional risk-adjusted returns.
 We would like to express our sincere appreciation to our shareholders for their ongoing support.